WDI-201/persistent-blogger/README.md

 **Add an Author route and connect**

-- Create a route for author's and connect author to Blogs by using ref and populate.
+- Create a route for author's and connect Author to Blogs by using ref and populate.

 **Create a Author.js file inside the model directory**